NicosNicolaou16/ImagePickerAndroid/README.md

             fragmentActivity = this, //activity instance - private fragment = this, // fragment instance - private
-            coroutineScope = lifecycleScope, // mandatory - coroutine scope from activity or fragment - private enabledBase64ValueForMultipleImages = true, // optional, by default is false - private
+            coroutineScope = lifecycleScope, // mandatory - coroutine scope from activity or fragment - private scaleBitmapModelForSingleImage = ScaleBitmapModel(height = 100, width = 100), // optional, change the scale for image, by default is null
+            scaleBitmapModelForMultipleImages = ScaleBitmapModel(height = 100, width = 100), // optional, change the scale for image, by default is null
+            scaleBitmapModelForCameraImage = ScaleBitmapModel(height = 100, width = 100), // optional, change the scale for image, by default is null
+            enabledBase64ValueForMultipleImages = true, // optional, by default is false - private
             enabledBase64ValueForSingleImage = true, // optional, by default is false - private
             enabledBase64ValueForCameraImage = true, // optional, by default is false - private